 The Medical Fitness Form

-This is the primary step in which the person is required to fill information regarding any medical condition that one has before going underwater.
+This is the primary step in which the person is required to fill in the information regarding any medical condition that one has before going underwater.

 Moreover, pregnant females, people who have blood pressure problems and visitors who have availed any flight within 48 hours of their stay on the ground are advised not to go for any diving activity.

-However, after 40-48 hours, any medically fit person is allowed all kinds of water sport activities.
+However, after 40-48 hours, any medically fit person is allowed all kinds of water sports activities.

 The Diving Equipment

 It comprises of a set of equipment that majorly includes the diving suit, flipper boots, an oxygen cylinder kit, a belt of weights, face mask, mouth pipe, a regulator, pressure gauze and a buoyancy control device.

 Having all these with you can make you good to go for diving.

 My Experience as a First Timer Scuba Diver in Andaman Waters

 As a newbie to diving, I knew almost nothing about scuba diving.
 Hence, I was worried and also somewhat embarrassed.
 After all, everybody else waiting for their turns to dive had prior experience of scuba diving.